Tell your listeners why it’s important and how it affects them.

 For example, you might say, “I met Arnold Schwarzenegger at the gym the other day.
 Guess what he said to me?”
 Your audience will imagine scenarios and engage with your storytelling to find out what happened.

-4. Use casual, everyday words
+4. Use casual, everyday words.

 Have you ever been confused by wordy jargon?
 I bet you had a hard time understanding some parts of the conversation because of it.

 If you’re an astrophysicist, don’t use scientific mumbo-jumbo to explain the latest astronomical discovery to a crowd of people at a cocktail party.
 Simply tell them why it’s important and how it affects them.
 Make it relatable and relevant to them.
+Remember, everyone wants to hear about how something affects their favorite person: themselves.

 Your storytelling skills can’t level up without practice.
-But when you engage and stay relevant to your audience, storytelling can become the kind of meaningful experience that you crave as an introvert.
+But when you engage and stay relevant to your audience, storytelling can become the kind of meaningful experience you crave as an introvert.